 Employers have found that the programme has enabled students to develop and enhance work practices in the light of current theories and debates.
-This has led to a number of organizations sponsoring their staff to do the programme as a means of capacity building and staff development.
+This has led to a number of organisations sponsoring their staff to do the programme as a means of capacity building and staff development.
 Many EFS graduates have gone onto gain promotion, career advancement or have made use of the course to change their career direction.

-Sustainability skills are an important career asset in the 21st century and this qualification has been recognized by employers, such as news media, National Environment Management Agencies, government ministries, schools, environmental and development NGOs.
+Sustainability skills are an important career asset in the 21st century and this qualification has been recognised by employers, such as news media, National Environment Management Agencies, government ministries, schools, environmental and development NGOs.
 EFS graduates have gone onto gain promotion, career advancement or have made use of the course to change their lives or career direction.
-Examples of graduate jobs include education adviser UNICEF, Director of Communications, Transition Town volunteer organizer, Environmental News editor, education director botanic gardens, curriculum manager, schools’ inspector.
+Examples of graduate jobs include education adviser UNICEF, Director of Communications, Transition Town volunteer organiser, Environmental News editor, education director botanic gardens, curriculum manager, schools’ inspector.

 The quality of the course has been endorsed by the UK Commonwealth Scholarship Commission which has awarded over 100 of scholarships.
-A number of organizations, such as World Wide Fund for Nature and Oxfam have also sponsored their staff to do the programme as a means of capacity building and staff development.
+A number of organisations, such as World Wide Fund for Nature and Oxfam have also sponsored their staff to do the programme as a means of capacity building and staff development.

 The course provides the following transferable skills, which are valued by employers: